CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

    ![](../media/ex9-entropy-2.png)

-1. In a new cell, type the below comments for calculating the accuracy of the model, press "tab", then press "enter" and click on **Run** button to execute the cell.
+1. In a new cell, type the below comments for calculating the accuracy of the model.
+Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion and click on **Run** button

    ```
    # Calculate the accuracy of the model